CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week2_Assignment.md

 [concept](https://github.com/CN3ves/Games/blob/master/GameDesignArtConcepts/4%20-%20Character%20Design%20for%20Video%20Games/concept_week2.jpg)
 title: Enemies
 Caption: On the left, I made a sketch of a more corporeal (Manananggal inspired...) creature while on the right is a more ghostly "in-between" worlds creature

+### Comments
+What is, in your opinion, the strongest or most exciting thing about their character design?

+ * Written description is strongest part of this work.

+What is one thing the student can do to improve their designs?
+Do you have a suggestion to make the design more interesting or exciting?
+Or can you suggest some ways your peer can adjust the design to articulate their character more clearly?

+ * I will be very happy to make a mistake, but the pictorial part of the work looks like it was done “on the knee” in 2 minutes.
+The written part gives a good idea about the characters.
+I know that here is not required to be able to draw.
+I myself draw disgustingly, but try to add a little more detail next time.
+Let it be separately, scattered pieces and not a solid figure.